 Wheldon, C.W., Watson, R.J., Buhi, E.R. (under review, American Journal of Public Health).
 Sexual orientation and co-occurring psychosocial health problems among male college students in the United States.

-Russell, S.T., Snapp, S., Watson, R.J., & Ryan, C. (under review, Family Relations).
+Russell, S.T., Snapp, S., Watson, R.J., & Ryan, C. (revise & resubmit, Family Relations).
 Family acceptance and healthy adjustment of LGB young adults.

 Watson, R.J., Wichstrøm, L., Russell, S.T.
-(2014, September).
-Comparing Sexual Minorities Across Cultures: Norway and the United States.
+(September).
+Comparing sexual minorities across cultures: Norway and the United States.
 Paper presentation submitted at the biannual meeting of the European Association for Research on Adolescence, Izmir, Turkey.

-Watson, R.J., Barnett, M.A.
-Russell, S.T.
-(2014, April).
-Parents of Sexual Minorities: Support Matters for Educational Success.
-Paper presentation submitted at the biannual meeting of the Society for Research on Adolescence, Austin, Texas.
+Watson, R.J., Wichstrøm, L., Russell, S.T.
+(September).
+Social support’s impact on depression for sexual minorities in Norway.
+Paper presentation submitted at the biannual meeting of the European Association for Research on Adolescence, Izmir, Turkey.

 Watson, R.J., Grossman, A.H.
 Russell, S.T.
 (March).
 Sources of social support and their impact on depression for sexual minority youth.
 Poster accepted at the biannual meeting of the Society for Research on Adolescence, Austin, Texas.